microsoft/msticnb/docs/source/notebooklet_docs/TemplateNB.rst

     If required parameters are missing

-MsticnbDataProviderError
-    If data is not avaliable

 Default Options
 ~~~~~~~~~~~~~~~

-- map: Display a map of logon attempt locations.
-- timeline: Display a timeline of logon atttempts.
+- all_events: Gets all events about blah
-- charts: Display a range of charts depicting different elements of logon events.
+- plot_events: Display and summary and timeline of events.
-- failed_success: Displays a DataFrame of all users with both successful and failed logons.

 Other Options
 ~~~~~~~~~~~~~

-None
+- get_metadata: fetches additional metadata about the entity